If you want the shortest boat trip to Langkawi, the Ferry from Kuala Perlis to Langkawi is the best way to travel.

 Langkawi Jetty : 604-966 1125 / 6

-Kuala Perlis Bus Terminal / station is close to the jetty (around five minutes walk away - turn left coming out of the ferry terminal), where you can catch buses directly to places like Butterworth, Penang and Kuala Lumpur.
+Kuala Perlis Bus Terminal / station is close to the jetty (less than five minutes walk away - turn left coming out of the ferry terminal, then right and you will see it), where you can catch buses directly to places like Butterworth, Penang and Kuala Lumpur.

-Departures are not that regular so you may be better off catching a bus to the town of Kangar 11 km away.
+Departures are not that regular and destinations are not that varied, so you may be better off catching a bus to the town of Kangar 11 km away.

 To see what buses are available from Kuala Perlis you can :